 What is a Dallas County Sheriff’s Reserve Deputy?

 A reserve deputy is a person from the community who volunteers his or her time as a uniformed deputy sheriff.
-They have been fully trained through the Dallas Sheriff’s Academy as a peace officer and have full arrest authority under Texas State law.
-Reserve deputies are held to the same high standards as regular full time deputies.
+They have been fully trained through a TCOLE-approved Police Academy as a peace officer and have full arrest authority under Texas State law.
+Reserve deputies are held to the same high standards as regular full-time deputies.
 Therefore, each reserve deputy must pass an extensive background investigation plus meet all medical and psychological criteria.

-Reserve deputies serve the will of the sheriff, and are used to support and supplement the deputy workforce.
+Reserve deputies serve at the will of the sheriff and are used to support and supplement the deputy workforce.
 Duties include and are not limited to:

-If you would like more information concerning the Dallas Sheriff’s Department Reserves you may contact Major Darryl Martin, Commander via email at darryl.martin@dallascounty.org or by phone, 214-200-5602.
+If you would like more information concerning the Dallas Sheriff’s Department Reserves, you may contact Major Darryl Martin, Commander, via email at darryl.martin@dallascounty.org or by phone at 214-200-5602.

 Brief History of the Dallas County Sheriff’s Reserve: